smurfix/Mudlet-Installers/generic-linux/README.md

-The OS X installer generation
+The Linux installer generation
 =============================

 The directory
 -------------

-This directory contains all files needed to create the generic linux APpImage.
+This directory contains all files needed to create the generic linux AppImage.
 It is home to two helper scripts `build-and-make-installer.sh`, which runs the full build and generation process, as well as `make-installer.sh`, which is the isolated generation process.

 Prerequisites
 -------------